 Courtesy of the NH Tourism Board

-Ryan began surfing when he was 8 years old in Rye.
+Ryan began surfing in New Hampshire when he was 8 years old at Rye beach.
 Since riding his bike in the middle of snowstorms to get some good New Hampshire winter surf, he has traveled the world searching for perfect waves.
 The winters have allowed him to fulfill some dreams of visiting surf destinations, enjoying new cultures and meeting great friends.
 Yet Ryan says, "It is hard to beat this surf community and the days when it is going off at the breaks you grew up at."
 Ryan graduated from Northeastern University with a BA in Finance.
 While interning at financial firms during college and running the surf shop in the summers, he gained good perspective on where his true interests lay.
 He says, "I have found where I want to be and what makes me happy ...
 It's a pretty good feeling.
 There's nothing wrong with having surfing on your mind all the time."

 Ryan's surf travels include: